huaweicloud/terraform-provider-huaweicloud/docs/resources/css_cluster.md

 <a name="Css_volume"></a>
 The `volume` block supports:

-* `size` - (Required, Int) Specifies the volume size in GB, which must be a multiple of 10.
+* `size` - (Required, Int, ForceNew) Specifies the volume size in GB, which must be a multiple of 10.

 * `volume_type` - (Required, String, ForceNew) Specifies the volume type.
 COMMON: Common I/O. The SATA disk is used.
   HIGH: High I/O. The SAS disk is used.
 ULTRAHIGH: Ultra-high I/O. The solid-state drive (SSD) is used.
 Changing this